AbhiDS91/Metaheuristics-Optimization/F4_Shifted_Rastrigin’s_Function/readMe.md

 ###### Figure 1 - Shifted Rosenbrock's Fucntion that will be Optimized
 ![in](images/func.png)

-### The 3 functions of this class are the primary internal functions that PSO will use when running the 'Shifted Rosenbrock' function.
+### The 3 functions of this class are the primary internal functions that PSO will use when running the 'Shifted Rastrigin' function.
 ###### Figure 2 - Class definition
 ![class](images/class.png)
 ###### Figure 3 - Parameters